Trauma Therapy Services in Singapore

 In most cases, emotional responses such as fear are essential to help you react to danger.
 For example, when you remember that fire feels hot and can burn you, you know that you will not touch the stove again.
 That's a normal reaction.

 However, when you've experienced a traumatic event, memories and emotional responses may not be helpful to you.
 You still feel fear or anxiety even when the danger or threat is not present.
-You might also behave irrationally to an environmental trigger or perceived threat because you are reliving past traumatic experiences in the present.
-For instance, someone who has experienced childhood trauma from abuse might exhibit strong psychological responses to their childhood photos (Springer et al., 2013).
+You might also behave irrationally in response to an environmental trigger or perceived threat because you are reliving past traumatic experiences in the present.
+For instance, when a child experiences relational trauma from abandonment or abuse, they might then exhibit strong psychological responses to their childhood photos in adulthood (Springer et al., 2013).

 Dr Bessel van der Kolk, famous for his research on trauma healing, states that trauma sufferers may remember events differently.
 The brain might alter the memories stored, and they might be unable to regulate their emotions.
 Even those who can remember the terrible event might not be able to articulate what's happening to them.